livio-24/Crime-event-localization-and-deduplication/README.md

 # Crime-event-localization-and-deduplication
-This repository contains the source code of two Java applications:
+This repository contains the source code of two applications:
-1. the Crime Ingestion App aims at extracting, geolocalizing and deduplicating crime-related news articles from two online newspapers (ModenaToday https://www.modenatoday.it/ and Gazzetta di Modena https://gazzettadimodena.gelocal.it/modena), then information is stored in a PostgreSQL database,
+1. the Crime Ingestion App is a Java applications and aims at extracting, geolocalizing and deduplicating crime-related news articles from two online newspapers of the province of Modena in Italy (ModenaToday https://www.modenatoday.it/ and Gazzetta di Modena https://gazzettadimodena.gelocal.it/modena), the information extracted by the application is stored in a PostgreSQL database,
-2. the Crime Visualization App allows visualizing crime-related data in a web application (online version is available at https://dbgroup.ing.unimore.it/crimemap).
+2. the Crime Visualization App is a Python application and allows visualizing in a web application the crime-related data stored in the PostgreSQ database (online version is available at the link https://dbgroup.ing.unimore.it/crimemap).

 <img src="https://github.com/federicarollo/Crime-event-localization-and-deduplication/blob/master/Crime%20Visualization%20App/screen.png" width="100%" height="100%" />